-November 2017 saw the first ever UK Association for Project Management ‘PMO of the Year’ Award (Sponsored by Wellingtone), won by The Open University.
-One of the key areas where they stood out for me was their passion and enthusiasm for what they do, what they have achieved, and how they do so.
-Their passion was evident even as they charged up to receive their award.
-That gave me a small piece of what is missing.
+Over the years judging and being involved in the Association for Project Management ‘PMO of the Year’ Award (originally Sponsored by Wellingtone), I have been impressed with all the finalists.
+One of the key areas where they stand out for me is their passion and enthusiasm for what they do, what they have achieved, and how they do so often in unprecedented times and situations.
+Their passion is evident even as they charge up to receive their award, or share virtually their success.
+That has given me a small piece of what might be missing.

 Ever been told you are too passionate?
 I have – I learned early on in my career when to channel that into productive ‘get stuff done’ energy and when it is OK to be a little bit zany.